 The Western Isles is within the UKCP West Highland river basin region.
 The climate projections to derive the flow allowances are averages over UKCP river basin regions, and hence do not support differentiating between the Western Isles and the West Highlands for the flow projections.
 The FUTURE-DRAINAGE uplifts have been analysed both for the UKCP West Highland river basin region (Western Isles and West Highlands combined), and for the Western Isles and West Highlands as separate regions.
 The central estimate (50th percentile) 100-year 3-hour storm duration uplift used for the allowances is the same for UKCP West Highland river basin region, the Western Isles and the West Highlands, while the 95th percentile estimate for the Western Isles and West Highlands are both within 3% of that for the whole UKCP West Highland river basin region average.
 Use of the same rainfall allowance across the entire of the UKCP West Highland River basin region is therefore recommended for consistency with the spatial unit used for the flow uplifts.
-Separate sea level rise allowances are given for the Western Isles as projections for sea level rise are higher for the Western Isles than the West Highlands.
+Separate sea level rise allowances are given for the

-14 Kay, A.L., Rudd, A.C., Fry, M., Nash, G., Allen, S. 2021.
+&lt;sup>15 Kay, A.L., Rudd, A.C., Fry, M., Nash, G., Allen, S. 2021.
 Climate change impacts on peak river flows: combining national-scale hydrological modelling and probabilistic projections.
 Climate Risk Management 31 (2020).